-Should soccer players be allowed to wear the snood when they play?
+Soccer snood: Should soccer players be allowed to wear the snood when they play if it’s really cold outside?
 Actually, what in fact is a snood?
-The snood seems like some kind of character out of a Dr. Seuss story rather than a neck warmer, but that’s exactly what it is: a band of cloth that you wear around your neck when it’s cold.
-Here’s Arsenal’s Ozil wearing the snood as he heads out to soccer / football training.
+The snood seems like some kind of character out of a Dr. Seuss story rather than a neck warmer.
+But that’s exactly what it is: a band of cloth that you wear around your neck when it’s cold.
+Here’s Arsenal’s Ozil wearing the snood as he heads out to football training.
 The snood nearly covers his eyes.

 And sometimes it’s not even that cold, really, but soccer players from South America or warmer climates than say, England, are apt to wear gloves and a snood during the winter months in the English Premier League.
-Some players have even wore snoods during a game, but there’s talk that the snood will be banned from being worn in games.
+Some players have even wore snoods during a game.
+However, there’s talk that the snood will be banned from being worn in games in the future.

 Definition of a snood: a tubular neck scarf or neck warmer

 The snood is really more for skiers, not soccer players.
 But when you’re from Argentina, like Carlos Tevez, and used to playing in warmer weather, when the temperature starts to drop down close to freezing on those cold English nights, you might want to wear a snood when you’re running around on the soccer pitch.

 Carlos Tevez is the symbol of the snood and, maybe, the first wearer of the snood in the English Premier League.
 Tevez has become a bit snooty too, as he’s repeatedly saying he’s unhappy now at Manchester City and not getting along with members of the management.
 Tevez might just being wearing the snood out of spite, just because managers and other players are saying he shouldn’t wear it.